Spellbound by History

 Guest Post at Let Them Read Books

-During the Blog Tour we will be giving away 3 copies of From Across the Room & Stationary!
-To enter, please enter via the Gleam form below.
+During the Blog Tour we will be giving away two prize packs of a copy of the book, a set of Paper Dolls, and a Jazz Age Fashion Coloring Book!
+To enter, please use the Gleam form below.

 —Only one entry per household.

 —All giveaway entrants agree to be honest and not cheat the systems; any

 —Winner has 48 hours to claim prize or new winner is chosen.